 In the United States, we are free to mock what we wish, including Christianity, but because you have the freedom to do something doesn’t mean it’s the right thing to do.
 Corporations typically have statements of purpose that profess a desire to behave responsibly.

 On its own website, Turner Broadcasting claims, “We can’t begin truly to serve our customers until we listen to and support one another.
 We’ve made it a company priority to access the broadest possible range of perspectives, consider a multiplicity of voices and value cultural differences.
 It’s both a business imperative and a matter of respect.”

 Who was Turner Broadcasting listening to and supporting when they produced and scheduled BLACK JESUS?
 Do they think they no longer have any Christian customers?
 Do they no longer want Christian customers?

 Turner claims they want to access the broadest possible range of perspectives.
 BLACK JESUS presents a racist, bigoted, Anti-Christian perspective, gives voice to ugly profanity, and mocks, in particular, black Christian culture.
 How does BLACK JESUS “value cultural differences?”

 “Clearly,” Dr. Baehr said, “Turner Broadcasting wants to appeal to a much smaller audience that excludes the 123 million people who go to church every week and the 80% of the country who believe in the God of the Bible.
 Christians should seriously consider granting them their wish.”

 Turner Broadcasting’s networks include CNN, TNT, TBS, Turner Classic Movies, the Cartoon Network, and TruTV.
-When considering watching any program on one of these networks, viewers might want to consider that Turner Broadcasting wishes to be known as “the company that ridicules Jesus.”Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+When considering watching any program on one of these networks, viewers might want to consider that Turner Broadcasting wishes to be known as “the company that ridicules Jesus.”Click here to become a monthly partner and receive 15 movies for free!